LLM Reference

 The capability footprint differs most on reasoning mode: DeepSeek R1 0528 and code execution: DeepSeek R1 0528.
 Both models share structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Choose DeepSeek R1 0528 when coding workflow support, larger context windows, and lower input-token cost are central to the workload.
-Choose Qwen3-235B-A22B when provider fit are more important.
+Choose DeepSeek R1 0528 when coding workflow support, larger context windows, and broader provider choice are central to the workload.
+Choose Qwen3-235B-A22B when provider fit and lower input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ